thecliguy/Get-ChildItemToDepth/README.md

 # Get-ChildItemToDepth
 Traverses a path recursively to a specified depth.

-# Get-ChildItemToDepth
-Traverses a path recursively to a specified depth.

 DESCRIPTION
 ------------
 This function acts as a wrapper around `Get-ChildItem`, facilitating recursive traversal of a path to a specific depth.